An introduction to reciprocal complements of integral domains: Results from other papers

 \subsection{Reciprocal complements of curve singularities}

-After understanding the main properties of the reciprocal complements of polynomial rings over a field, a natural next question is to ask how does this ring looks like for quotients of polynomial rings by prime ideals and finitely generated algebras over fields.
-An interesting answer to this question has been given by Dario Spirito in \cite{Spi-recocurve}, in the case of integral domains of Krull dimension one defining curve singularities.
+After understanding the main properties of the reciprocal complements of polynomial rings over a field, a natural next question is to ask how this construction behaves on finitely generated algebras over fields.
+An interesting answer to this question has been given by Dario Spirito in \cite{Spi-recocurve} in the case of integral domains of Krull dimension one that define curve singularities.

-The methods in this work explore a surprising relation between valuation overrings of the reciprocal complement and points in the projective closure of a curve.
+The methods in his work explore a surprising relation between valuation overrings of the reciprocal complement and points in the projective closure of a curve.
 Let $D$ be a one-dimensional domain finitely generated as a $k$-algebra, where $k$ is an algebraically closed field.
-A \emph{realization} $X$ of $D$ is an irreducible curve in the affine space $\mathbb{A}_k^n$ such that $D$ is isomorphic to the coordinate ring of $X$.
+A \emph{realization} $X$ of $D$ is an irreducible curve in an affine space $\mathbb{A}_k^n$ such that $D$ is isomorphic to the coordinate ring of $X$.